How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Configure the WireGuard Client (iOS Example)

-I am using the official WireGuard app on the app store.
-When you open the WireGuard app, click the “Add a tunnel”.
+When you open the WireGuard app, click the “Add a tunnel” button.

 OPNsense iOS WireGuard Configuration